bsmg/beat-saber-community-wiki/mapping.md

 }
 ```

-To be compliant with the new schema, please also find and remove any **blank fields** in your `info.dat` or difficulty files.
+To be compliant with the new schema, please also find and remove or fill in any **blank fields** in your `info.dat` or difficulty files.

 ### How to Release a Map